 A typical business services layer consists of application logic built in individual services or a platform like Duck Creek exposing the functionality as services.
 Two scenarios are elaborated below that are relevant to the Indy IT COE.

-Duck Creek layer testing is explained in detailed in the reference section 5.6
+Duck Creek layer testing is explained in detailed

 Mobile services rewrite program is a business tier logic that needs to be tested comprehensively and also parallel tested against the Java services layer that is replaced